 Some people, through a combinations of intellectual ability, education and personality, can tell us more about our physical and social environment than we could perceive ourselves.
 Can we trust the points of view of these people?

 Paul Vandevelder and the late Marc Reisner are strident in their denunciation of dam-building and the other aspects of massive pork-barrel projects that have fattened engineering and contracting firms (and their suppliers), enriched agribusiness giants, and concentrated political power, creating great wealth for a few from the destruction of big chunks of the natural world and forcing relocation of people, primarily poor.

-Thad Snow, a progressive (or you might say “radical”) farmer who drained 1,000 acres of what he called “Swampeast Missouri” (he is credited with coining that term) before reaching the conclusion that wild lands should be left alone and becoming an advocate for the descendants of black slaves whose meager way of life made them completely vulnerable to floods.
+Thad Snow, a progressive (or you might say “radical”) farmer, drained 1,000 acres of what he called “Swampeast Missouri” before reaching the conclusion that wild lands should be left alone.
+He became an advocate for the descendants of black slaves whose meager way of life made them completely vulnerable to floods.